Norman Sheldon: Career

 Throughout that time period, Sheldon was chosen three times to represent Canada, however, he was only able to play for them once.
 He was first elected in 1912 for a tour of England.
-He has the honor of being the only Saskatchewan soccer player to be selected to Canada in which they would compete against the Scots in their 1921 tour of Canada.
+He was the only Saskatchewan soccer player to be selected for Canada.
+He competed against the Scots in their 1921 tour of Canada.
 Sheldon would play two games during that tour.
-He would play on 28 June in Prince Albert, Saskatchewan and 9 July in Montreal, Quebec.
+He would play on 28 June in Prince Albert, Saskatchewan and on 9 July in Montreal, Quebec.

 An indication of Sheldon's ability is that this team was selected by the Scottish team management following their Canadian cross-country tour.
-In 1924, Sheldon was once again picked to be a part of Canada who were facing off against Australia and New Zealand, but he didn't make the trip.
+In 1924, Sheldon was once again picked to be a part of Team Canada, who were facing off against Australia and New Zealand, but he didn't make the trip.

 While playing every season in Saskatchewan, Sheldon played in Vancouver for two winters and each year he was selected as a member of the Vancouver All-Star Team.

 Sheldon had a distinguished playing career which spanned 23 years.
-This is a record which has yet to be equaled in Saskatchewan provincial soccer.
+This is a record which has yet to be equalled in Saskatchewan provincial soccer.
 On 22 May 1967, Sheldon was inducted into the Saskatchewan Sports Hall of Fame.
 In 1989, he was inducted into the Prince Albert Sports Hall of Fame.